tobie/modulr-node/README.markdown

 ### Lazy evaluation

-[lazy evaluation](http://calendar.perfplanet.com/2011/lazy-evaluation-of-commonjs-modules/) is a technique which allows delaying parsing and evaluation of modules until they are needed (for example, following a user action) while keeping a synchronous programming model.
+[Lazy evaluation](http://calendar.perfplanet.com/2011/lazy-evaluation-of-commonjs-modules/) is a technique which allows delaying parsing and evaluation of modules until they are needed (for example, following a user action) while keeping a synchronous programming model.

 To lazy eval modules, pass a list of absolute module IDs in the configuration object.